afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 The latest version of TOUGH+ has an embedded Python interpretter that executes the Python/C-based mechanics library

+Julia also has a very good macro system, enabling manipulation of the AST.
+I want to implement Popcorn inside of Julia entirely, instead of the Python-->C generation scheme.
-Julia doesn't have its own symbolic library, and the Python interface was wonky when I experimented with it.
+However, Julia doesn't have its own symbolic library, and the Python interface was wonky when I experimented with it.

-A few other things I would do differently:
+I think it would be possible to use Sympy inside of Julia now, but there are still two languages.
+Sympy is slow for some of my calculations, too.
+Maybe a new symbolic toolkit in Julia that leverages its JIT could be blazingly fast.

+## C Api

-1. I wanted a pure C API at first, [but this gets out of hand quickly.](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)
-Just embed a higher level language when you need to interact with legacy codes.
+I wanted a pure C API at first, [but this gets out of hand quickly.](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule) Just embed a higher level language when you need to interact with legacy codes.
 It's easier than expressing complicated simulations in pure C or Fortran.

+## Integrating Parallelism in a prototyping environment.

+At first I wanted a serial and a parallel implementation of the runtime; i.e. one for interactive runs in IPython on a laptop and one for HPC systems.
+(Hence the "cereal" pun for cornflakes.
+The parallel version was going to be called cornfield or thresher or some other pun involving many stalks of corn.)
+However, I think it's best to only have _one_ version.
+Requiring the user to install PETSc for a laptop system also can complicate matters.
+Distributing Docker images solves the problem of requiring HPC libraries, so it may be viable to require a PETSc backend.
+However, I am still conflicted on how to manage the type system to make the Numpy/Scipy types transparent, but still wrap parallel data structures.
+I think the Julia array interface would solve this, but that may be wishful thinking.

+## Swig

-2. I used SWIG as the Python/C binding since it's worked well enough for me in the past.
+I used SWIG as the Python/C binding since it's worked well enough for me in the past.
 I probably won't use it again.
 This has caused tons of headaches with allocation tracking and memory leaks.
 I even had to make direct calls to the Python API.

+## Object system
-3. If you look carefully at the C source, you'll notice that I hand-coded my own polymorphic object system.
+If you look carefully at the C source, you'll notice that I hand-coded my own polymorphic object system for `cfdata_t`, `cfmat_t`, and `dofmap_t`.
 Don't do this!
 This is bad practice!
 I'm a crazy person!
+I would never use an obscure practice in a codebase with multiple authors.
-I just hate the C++ class system.
+I just really hate the C++ class system, but that's another discussion about language design.
+I really like The Julia type system, which is another motivator for switching.
 (My latest C++ code has a hacked vtable, too, for virtual template methods.)

+*Some* of the blame goes to my colleague [Jeff Johnson](https://github.com/jjphatt/polymec-dev/blob/master/core/sp_func.c), who may have been a bad influence on that.
+I jest; I thank him dearly for our discussions on code architecture for these types of packages.
+Cornflakes would have been much messier without his advice.

 # Future

 The hypergraph partitioning algorithm has been implemented and tested in another development code using PETSc, but hasn't made its way into cornflakes yet.
-I am still debating on major syltistic changes before parallelizing cornflakes.
+I am still debating on the major syltistic changes I discussed above before parallelizing cornflakes.

 I'll probably be rewriting it all in Julia.